Soumya1299/Sem3-PE/README.md

 This work was done as a part of Project Elective with Dr. Kurian Polachan, IIIT-Bangalore.
 **

-Run inference of a IRIS dataset in PSoC-6 using Modustoolbox ML APIs(The inputs are hardcoded) Work Done:
+To: Run inference of a IRIS dataset in PSoC-6 using Modustoolbox ML APIs(The inputs are hardcoded)

-Multiclass classification model is built on IRIS dataset to classify among the 3 classes of IRIS flower namely setosa, versicolor & virginica.
+Work Done: Multiclass classification model is built on IRIS dataset to classify among the 3 classes of IRIS flower namely setosa, versicolor & virginica.
 Tools used: Google Collab, ModudToolbox, PuTTy
 Overview:
 •	Built the model.